Malawi: Agriculture and industry

 Other exported goods are cotton, peanuts, wood products, and apparel.
 The main destination locations for the country's exports are South Africa, Germany, Egypt, Zimbabwe, the United States, Russia, and the Netherlands.
 Malawi currently imports an estimated US$1.625 billion in goods per year, with the main commodities being food, petroleum products, consumer goods, and transportation equipment.
 The main countries that Malawi imports from are South Africa, India, Zambia, Tanzania, the US, and China.

-In 2006, in response to disastrously low agricultural harvests, Malawi began a programme of fertilizer subsidies, the Fertiliser Input Subsidy Programme (FISP) that was designed to re-energise the land and boost crop production.
-It has been reported that this programme, championed by the country's president, is radically improving Malawi's agriculture, and causing Malawi to become a net exporter of food to nearby countries.
-The FISP fertiliser subsidy programmes ended with President Mutharika's death; the country quickly faced food shortages again, and farmers developed reluctance to purchase fertilisers and other agricultural inputs on the open markets that remained.

 In 2016, Malawi was hit by a drought, and in January 2017, the country reported an outbreak of armyworms around Zomba.
-The moth is capable of wiping out entire fields of corn, the staple grain of impoverished residents.
+The moth is capable of wiping out entire fields of corn, the staple grain of residents.
 On 14 January 2017, the agriculture minister George Chaponda reported that 2,000 hectares of crop had been destroyed, having spread to nine of twenty-eight districts.

 Infrastructure

 As of 2012, Malawi has 31 airports, seven with paved runways (two international airports) and 24 with unpaved runways.
 As of 2008, the country has 797 km of railways, all narrow-gauge, and, as of 2003, 15451 mi of roadways in various conditions, 6956 km paved and 8495 km unpaved.
 Malawi also has 700 km of waterways on Lake Malawi and along the Shire River.